Home

 The history of the hotel dates back to 1949 when Thanpuying Chainut Piyaoui started the first hotel in Charoen Krung Road called the Princess Hotel with a loan from her parents.

-The land got its name from the red roofed pavilion (sala daeng) of the train station.
-The station was part of the Paknam Line, a Belgian-Danish joint venture, which operated Thailand's first railway from 1893 – 1959 linking Bangkok to the river mouth (park nam) where the ships were anchored.
+The land got its name from the red-roofed pavilion (sala daeng) at the train station.
+The station was part of the Paknam Line, a Belgian-Danish joint venture, which operated Thailand's first railway from 1893 – 1959 linking Bangkok to the mouth of the Chao Phraya River (pak nam) where the ships were anchored.

 When King Rama V died in 1910, his son King Rama VI set up Chulalongkorn University, the oldest and leading university in Thailand, in memory of his father.
 Part of Saladaeng was allocated for the campus.